obie/redis_props/README.md

-# RedisProperties
+# RedisProps

-A simple way to annotate ActiveRecord objects with properties that are stored in Redis.
+A simple way to annotate ActiveRecord objects with properties that are stored in Redis instead of your relational database.
 Perfect for adding attributes to your models that you won't have to worry about querying or reporting on later.
 Examples include flags, preferences, etc.

-Plan is to include type inference based on default value specified.
-(Currently implemented for booleans, which has been our most common use-case up to now.)
+If you provide a default value for a property definition, then RedisProps provides typecasting based on the type inferred

 Properties are lazily loaded when their accessors are invoked, but saved immediately when set.
 In other words, don't rely on them to have transactional behavior along with the rest of your ActiveRecord attributes.
+(However, there are plans to add a transactional modes soon.)

-Extracted from working code in DueProps http://dueprops.com
+The current version is extracted from working code in DueProps http://dueprops.com

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'redis_properties'
+    gem 'redis_props'

 And then execute: